janithl/janithl.github.io/.content/usememo-vs-useeffect-and-usestate.md

 Since the advent of React Hooks, there have been a few hook-related anti-patterns that have popped up.
 To be fair, these existed before hooks as well, but in different forms.
-The use of derived props is one of the most pervasive of these.
+The use of derived state is one of the most pervasive of these.
 As the React blog pointed out way back in 2018, [_"You Probably Don't Need Derived State"_][1].